Sam-Sims/kractor/README.md

 Kractor extracts sequencing reads based on taxonomic classifications obtained via [Kraken2](https://github.com/DerrickWood/kraken2).
 It consumes paired or unpaired `fastq[.gz/.bz]` files as input alongisde a Kraken2 standard output.
 It can optionally consume a Kraken2 report to extract all taxonomic parents and children of a given taxid.
 Fast by default, it outputs `fast[q/a]` files, that can optionally be compressed.

 Kractor significantly enhances processing speed compared to KrakenTools for both paired and unpaired reads.
-Paired reads see a speedup for uncompressed fastqs by approximately 10x and for compressed fastqs by about 21x.
+Paired reads are processed approximately 21x quicker for compressed fastqs and 10x quicker for uncompressed.
+Unpaired reads are approximately 4x faster for both compressed and uncompressed inputs.

  For additional details, refer to the [benchmarks](benchmarks/benchmarks.md)